yantonov/dot/README.md

 3. This implementation supports simplest scenario to create symlinks, restore regular file and creating backup files before any symlink is introduced.

 ##### Todo list:
-1. verbose output
-2. add command to remove backup files
+1. add command to remove backup files